jokecamp/jokecamp.com/README.md

 Pull requests will be accepted for any typos or editing and your contribution will be credited.

-Use one of the following categories for each post:

- - Guide
- - Blog
- - Code

 ## Asset Pipeline

 https://github.com/matthodan/jekyll-asset-pipeline/blob/master/README.md